 Minor because: Storage conditions had no significant impact on the safety related SSCs.

--than-minor if: Inadequate environmental storage conditions adversely affected stored safety related SSCs.
+More-than-minor if: Inadequate environmental storage conditions adversely affected stored safety related SSCs.

 Example c.
 The inspectors found that the vendor failed to establish procedures for cleaning and preservation of equipment and materials.
 Specifically, the vendor used a potential contaminant within the safety-related components assembly areas without procedural controls or evaluation of potential detrimental effect on safety-related components.